Home > All Recipes > Pies, Tarts, and Crisps > Small Batch Peach Kuchen Recipe

 More Small Batch Peach Dessert Recipes

-Small Batch Peach Kuchen (Peach and Custard Pies)
+Small Batch Peach Kuchen Recipe

-This Small Batch Peach Kuchen recipe makes 4 individual peach and custard pies.
-These mini fresh peach Kuchen are made with an enriched soft dough filled with creamy vanilla custard and finished with fresh peach slices.
+This small batch peach kuchen recipe makes 4 individual peach and custard pies.
+Perfect for breakfast or as a dessert, these mini fresh peach kuchen are made with an enriched soft dough filled with creamy vanilla custard and finished with fresh peach slices.

 Prep20 minutes